 Yes, all gondola cabins would be accessible.
 The cabin floor would align with the terminal floor elevation and the gap between the cabin and platform would meet all requirements for safe boarding and exiting.
 If a passenger needs extra time to get on or off the cabin, an attendant would be present to offer assistance.
 If needed, the attendant could also slow or stop the system.

 Would bikes be allowed on the gondola?
 If so, would there be any restrictions?

 Yes, bikes would be allowed on the gondola.
+The current design assumes one bike per cabin.
 Helping customers make sustainable travel choices, which includes the use of bikes throughout our system, is part of TransLink’s long-term strategy.
 Details related to bike usage on the gondola would be determined at a later stage through passenger modelling if the project proceeds.

 How many routes were assessed?

 Option 1: A straight-line route from Production Way-University Station to SFU’s Burnaby campus with the terminal located near the bus exchange.

 Option 2: Eastern route (with a non-boarding angle station) from Production Way-University Station to SFU Burnaby campus with the terminal near the bus exchange.